 Guarana, which originated in the South American jungle, is a climbing plant that has enjoyed popularity in the culinary world for centuries.
 Its importance can be traced back to the Satere Maue, an Amerindian native tribe belonging to the Guarani-Tupi language family.
 Its origin was originally explained by them through myth and religious lore, whereby a god offered guarana seeds to villagers as reparation for the murder of a village child at the hands of a more maleficent deity.
 Ever since, the Satere Maue seem to have relied on the different energizing and brain-enhancing properties of guarana seeds.

 - Ways to use Capsules, Hot infusions/tisanes, Liquid extracts, Powder

 - Medicinal rating (3) Reasonably useful plant

 - Safety ranking Use with caution

 Health Benefits of Guarana

 Combating fatigue.
-Guarana exerts an stimulating effect in the human body, promoting physical endurance and alertness.
+Guarana exerts stimulating effects on the human body, promoting physical endurance and alertness.

 Increasing concentration.
 Because of its particular composition, guarana heightens concentration and attention span.

 Relieving pain.
-Its analgesic properties help reduce the pain caused by migraines and headaches.
+Its analgesic properties help reduce migraines and headaches.

 Speeding up metabolism.
 Guarana has shown to increase the metabolic rate and suppress hunger, thus contributing to a well-balanced weight loss plan.